brainglobe/brainglobe-workflows/benchmarks/README.md

     ```
     git clone https://github.com/brainglobe/brainglobe-workflows.git
     ```
-2. Install the `asv` version of the `brainglobe-workflows` package:
+1. Launch the benchmarks, by running from the directory where `asv.conf.json` is at:
     ```
-    pip install .[asv]
+    asv run
     ```
-    This is mostly for convenience: the `[asv]` specification includes `asv` as a dependency, but to run the benchmarks it would be sufficient to use an environment with `asv` only. `asv` creates its own virtual environment for the benchmarks, where it builds and installs the relevant version of the `brainglobe-workflows` package.
+    This will run the local benchmarks, with the default config at `brainglobe_workflows/configs/cellfinder.json`, on a small dataset downloaded from [GIN](https://gin.g-node.org/G-Node/info/wiki). `asv` creates its own virtual environment for the benchmarks, where it builds and installs the relevant version of the `brainglobe-workflows` package.
 By default, the version at the tip of the currently checked out branch is installed.
-3. Launch the benchmarks, by running from the directory where `asv.conf.json` is at:
-    ```
-    asv run
-    ```
-    This will run the local benchmarks, with the default config at `brainglobe_workflows/configs/cellfinder.json`, on a small dataset downloaded from [GIN](https://gin.g-node.org/G-Node/info/wiki).

     See the [asv docs](https://asv.readthedocs.io/en/v0.6.1/using.html#running-benchmarks) for further details on the `asv run` command and others.